Out Run: Gameplay

 Out Run is a pseudo-3D racing video game in which the player controls a Ferrari Testarossa convertible from a third-person rear perspective.
 The camera is placed near the ground, simulating a Ferrari driver's position and limiting the player's view into the distance.
 The road curves, crests, and dips, which increases the challenge by obscuring upcoming obstacles such as traffic that the player must avoid.
-The object of the game is to reach the finish line against a timer.
+The goal is to reach the finish line against a timer.

-The game world is divided into multiple stages that each ends in a checkpoint, and reaching the end of a stage provides more time.
-Near the end of each stage, the track forks to give the player a choice of routes leading to five final destinations.
-The destinations represent different difficulty levels and each concludes with its own ending scene, among them the Ferrari breaking down or being presented a trophy.
+Each stage ends in a checkpoint, and reaching the end of a stage provides more time.
+Near the end of each stage, the track forks to give the player a choice of routes leading to five destinations.
+The destinations represent different difficulty levels and each concludes with its own ending, among them the Ferrari breaking down or being presented a trophy.